thomasaarholt/prism-em.github.io/installation.md

 If you are using the command line tool, `CMake`, then options are set with the `-D` (Define) flag.
 For example, to set `My_Variable` to 0 one would add `-DMY_VARIABLE=0` to the call to `CMake` (see the sections on enabling GUI or GPU support for more examples).

-There is also the hybrid "command-line GUI" option, `c`CMake``, which provides an interactive way to adjust `CMake` options from the command line.
+There is also the hybrid "command-line GUI" option, `ccmake`, which provides an interactive way to adjust `CMake` options from the command line.

-Finally, you can also directly edit a file called ``CMake`Cache.txt`.
+Finally, you can also directly edit a file called "CMakeCache.txt".
 The first time you run `CMake` for a given project this special file will be created containing all of the option settings.
-Whenever you generate a project or Makefile, the options will be read for the ``CMake`Cache.txt` file, so options can be changed here directly.
+Whenever you generate a project or Makefile, the options will be read for the "CMakeCache.txt" file, so options can be changed here directly.

 **_Note_**: Any time you change `CMake` options for a particular project you must regenerate the build files and recompile before the changes will actually take effect